-Children often learn about indigenous cultures from history but it’s just as important to know that indigenous cultures are still alive and strong in the modern day, too.
-Picture books like these show Native American and Native Canadian cultures incorporating tradition, culture, and language in the present day.
+Children often learn about indigenous cultures from history, but it’s just as important to know that Native American Indian cultures are still alive and strong in the modern-day, too.
+That’s why I love reading these children’s picture Native American books with indigenous representation.

-As I find more books, I’ll add to this list.
-Please comment if you have recommendations!
+As I find more books, I’ll add them to this list.

-Present Day Picture Books About Indigenous Families
+Children’s Native American Books About Indigenous Families and Cultures

 Bowwow Powwow by Brenda J. Child, illustrated by Jonathan Thunder, translated by Gordon Jourdain

 Windy Girl and Itchy Boy’s uncle shares stories with them as they all drive to the powwow where it’s a time for gratitude and family, singing and dancing.
 Windy falls asleep and dreams about powwows from the past — with dogs representing people.
 When she wakes, she notices the influences of history on the powwows of today.
-It’s a dual language story is also written in the Ojibwe language.
+It’s a dual language story that is also written in the Ojibwe language.
 I love the illustrations!

 Wild Berries by Julie Flett

 Grandma and Clarence have a tradition of picking berries together.
 “Grandma likes sweet / blueberries / ininimina, / soft blueberries, juicy blueberries.
 Clarence likes big blueberries, sour blueberries, blueberries that go POP in his mouth.”
 In nature, the two notice many things — an ant that tickles up Clarence’s leg, a fox, a spider, and birds.
 Many Cree words, part of the Algonquiana language family, are included throughout this sweet slice-of-life story about a grandma and boy.
 I love the simplicity of the text as well as the many sound words that give this book a sensory atmosphere.

 Mama, Do You Love Me? by Barbara M. Joosse, illustrated by Barbara Lavalle